Atiehmerikh/NeuroErgo/README.md

 This method gives a differentiable model for tabular ergonomic assessment methods like Rapid Entire Body Assessment(REBA) or Rapid Upper Limb Assessment(RULA) methods.
 This is a Deep neural network model which is trained from the REBA table values as a dataset.
-The proposed method is validated by comparing its resul with "dREBA" metho[1] which is a wellknown method in literature for modeling the REBA table.
+The proposed method is validated by comparing its results with "dREBA" method[1] which is a wellknown method in literature for modeling the REBA table.

 ## Structure
 This is a neural network consists of 6 layer of local network (neck,trunk,leg,upper arms,lower arms, wrists) and finally with an aggregator network which returns the total REBA score based on joints degree of the local networks.